Louise Chodron Courcel1

 M, #152196, b.
 28 June 1854, d.
 1 June 1937

 Hon.
-Sir Alexander Nelson Hood was born on 28 June 1854.1 He was the son of General Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas and Lady Mary Penelope Hill.1 He died on 1 June 1937 at age 82, unmarried.1
+Sir Alexander Nelson Hood was born on 28 June 1854.1 He was the son of General Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas and Lady Mary Penelope Hill.1 He died on 1 June 1937 at age 82, unmarried.1

-Hon.
-Sir Alexander Nelson Hood held the office of Comptroller of the Household and Equerry between 1892 and 1897, to HRH the Duchess of Teck.1 He held the office of Extra Gentleman and Usher of the Privy Chambers between 1892 and 1901, to HM Queen Victoria.1 He held the office of Private Secretary to HRH Princess of Wales between 1901 and 1910.1 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).1 He was decorated with the Grand Officer, Crown of Italy.1 He held the office of Treasurer between 1910 and 1919, to HM King George V.1 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1917.1
+He held the office of Comptroller of the Household and Equerry between 1892 and 1897, to HRH the Duchess of Teck.1 He held the office of Extra Gentleman and Usher of the Privy Chambers between 1892 and 1901, to HM Queen Victoria.1 He held the office of Private Secretary to HRH Princess of Wales between 1901 and 1910.1 He was awarded the Grand Officer, Crown of Italy.1 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)1 He held the office of Treasurer between 1910 and 1919, to HM King George V.1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1917.1

 Citations